flex-height

 • Requires investment in monitoring equipment and technology

-• Complex to plan and execute
+• Complex to plan and implement

 Predictive maintenance